 Butter

-Butter is the heart of your spritz cookie recipe.
 You should use soft butter so it creams smoothly.
 This gives your cookies a rich taste and delicate crumb.
-Cold butter makes pressing difficult and affects shape.
+Cold butter makes pressing difficult and affects the shape.

 Sugar

-Sugar adds sweetness and structure.
-In this spritz cookie recipe, sugar blends with butter to create a light base.
-You do not want gritty texture, so mix until smooth.
+In this cookie recipe, sugar blends with butter to create a light base.
+You do not want a gritty texture, so mix until smooth.

 Eggs

-Eggs bind the dough and support structure.
-They help your spritz cookie hold its shape while baking.
+Eggs help your cookie hold its shape while baking.
 Room temperature eggs mix more evenly.

 Milk

 Milk softens the dough.
-It helps the spritz cookie press easily without cracking.
 Add milk slowly so you can control consistency.

 Flour

-Flour gives form and balance.
-You should measure carefully so your spritz cookie does not become stiff.
+You should measure carefully so your cookie does not become stiff.
 Too much flour makes pressing difficult.

 Vanilla Extract

-Vanilla brings warmth and depth.
-It supports the buttery flavor of your cookie without overpowering it.
+Vanilla supports the buttery flavor of your cookie without overpowering it.

 Chocolate can be used for dipping or light decoration.
 It adds contrast but should not dominate the cookie flavor.